The most common questions that most survivors start asking themselves after getting out of a narcissistic relationship are:

 Narcissists are dark demons that know deep down that they are the scum of the earth, but will never admit to that.
 They noticed your light, strength, and happiness and sought to destroy it.
 Nothing brings them more joy than to be able to put someone like you under their control.
 It’s a challenge that they welcome.

-You were picked out of the many as an incredible person that they sought to destroy.
+You were chosen out of the many as an incredible person that they sought to destroy.
 No matter how long they had you under their spell, don’t ever forget how amazing you are.
 You still have that light and strength in you.
 That is something they could never take away.

 It is not fair that you had to go through something as horrible as this, but it wasn’t because you were weak and easy to control, it was because you were so strong that they feared you.
 The only way they could stop fearing you was to control you and break you down as best as they could.